-Currently I have 2 baby monocled cobras and even at 12-15 inches – they are fierce.
+I’ve worked with two hatchling monocled cobras, and even at 12-15 inches – they are fierce.
 One snake handler described monocled cobras as “spastic” – and I have to agree.

-If you are bit by any cobra – get to the hospital as fast as you can.
-Monocled cobra venom is more toxic than kraits, and much more toxic than the King Cobra venom.
-Even if the bite is a very small one – get to the hospital immediately.
-All it takes is a drop of venom to hit your blood stream for chaos to ensue.
+If you are bitten by any cobra – get to the hospital as fast as you can.
+Monocled cobra venom is on par or even more toxic than some of the Thailand kraits, and much more toxic than King Cobra venom when compared drop to drop.
+Even if the bite is a small one, a nick, a scrape, get to the hospital immediately.
+All it takes is a drop of venom to hit your blood stream for biological chaos to ensue.

-Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or – eye type shape there.
-They are light brown to dark grey.
-The two I have now, and the two I had before were almost black.
+Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or eye type shape there.
+They are light brown to dark grey to solid black.
+Most are very close to black.

 Thais say: Ngoo how hom, Ngoo how mo (long o sound)

 Length: Typical maximum length about 1.5 meters.
-Recently I saw one in a mangrove forest that was 2 meters or larger.
+Recently I saw one in a mangrove forest that was 2 meters long, a giant.
 They can get up to 2.2 meters – about 7.5 feet long.